DenissLarka/options-math/README.md

 # options-math
-Math library to calculate prices of a put or a call option
+Math library to calculate prices of a European put or call option based on the Black-Scholes pricing model.
+It also calculates Greeks – Delta, Gamma, Theta, Vega and Rho.